learn-co-students/nyc-web-080618/18-REST-review-donut-shoppe/README.md

   - `resource` gives us: a migration, a model, a controller, RESTful routes, and an empty views folder

+- We could also accomplish this with:
+  - `rails g controller Donuts`.
+This will give us an empty views folder and a `DonutsController`
+  - `rails g model Donut name sprinkles:boolean filling:string tasty:boolean`.
+This will create a migration and a model for us.

 ---

 - Forms